Germany builds momentum for EU sanctions over Navalny

 "There will be a clear answer from the EU ...
 I am convinced that there will be no avoiding sanctions," he said on Saturday.

-The Skripal incident saw EU states expel dozens of Russian diplomats in response.
+The Skripal incident saw EU states expel dozens of Russian diplomats.

 The Navalny case was more likely to see the EU impose visa-bans and asset-freezes on a handful of Russian officials or intelligence officers in Russia deemed responsible for the crime, EU sources previously told EUobserver.